STATE OF ALABAMA

 NOTICE OF FORECLOSURE

-The undersigned has elected to declare the entire indebtedness secured by said mortgage to be due and payable as provided in said mortgage and notice is hereby given that pursuant to law and the power of sale contained in said mortgage, the undersigned will sell at public outcry, to the highest bidder for cash, in front of the Main Door of the Winston County Courthouse, City of Double Springs, Alabama, within the legal hours of sale, on the 29th day of May, 2019, the following described real estate situated in Winston County, Alabama, to-wit:
+The undersigned has elected to declare the entire indebtedness secured by said mortgages to be due and payable as provided in said mortgages and notice is hereby given that pursuant to law and the power of sale contained in said mortgages, the undersigned will sell at public outcry, to the highest bidder for cash, in front of the Main Door of the Winston County Courthouse, City of Double Springs, Alabama, with- in the legal hours of sale, on the 25th day of March, 2020, the following described real estate situated in Winston County, Alabama, to-wit:

 Said sale is made for the purpose of paying the same indebtedness and the expenses incident to this sale, including a reasonable attorney’s fee.